-The coach is cable ready and may be equipped with a 19" color television in the dash overhead.
+The coach is cable ready and may be equipped with a 19" color television in the dash overhead or a 25" television in the entertainment center.
+A color television is optional in the bedroom.
 The television is powered by 120 volt electricity.
 Your coach must be plugged into shore power, or the generator running, in order for the television to work.
 If your coach is equipped with the optional 400 watt inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
 For more information on this, see Chapter 7 of this manual.
 The operation of the TV is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu UP and DOWN.
 The remote control has these in addition to many other function keys.
 Please consult your television owner's manual for further information.
 Your unit may also be pre-wired for a satellite system.
 Your unit may be equipped with two interior television jacks and an exterior television jack located on the door-side of the coach.